dataronio/CarND-Traffic_Sign_Classifier-P2/writeup.md

 The objective for the model is softmax cross-entropy using the Adam optimizer option in Tensorflow.
 The network weights were initialized with truncated normal (mean=0, sigma=0.1).
 Biases were always initialized at zero.
 The learning rate was 0.001 and
 I coded a simple early stopping code to save the model after an increase in validation set accuracy.
-The model was then trained for 200 epochs.
+The model was then trained for 200 epochs with a 128 batch size.
+I found a smaller batch size was useful in adding noise which kept the models from plateauing during training.
+Higher batch sizes appeared more stable during training but would often get stuck before reaching full potential on the validation set.

 #### Approach for Finding Final Model Architecture ####